 I realize my style “joy of life” is more for Europe and the US, therefore the challenges have been to find a gallery to represent me in Dubai.

 A French Gallery, Carré d’artistes represents me in Amsterdam, New York and now in Marseilles, South France.
 I sell a lot at this gallery but my dream and goal are to find a gallery in Dubai because I live here.
 Most people in the art scene know who I am.
 I am always in some kind of project with other artists.

-What is your favourite part of being an artist?
+What is your favorite part of being an artist?

-The best thing about being an artist is I think that I am in my colourful universe, which makes me happy.
+The best thing about being an artist is I think that I am in my colorful universe, which makes me happy.
 I love playing with colours, building up my art layer by layers.